-Once the sap is collected, it needs to be reduced down overheats.
-This is done outdoors for the bulk of the syrup.
-Once it reduces over a fire down to a couple quarts, it is taken indoors to reduce down even more.
+Once the sap is collected, it needs to be reduced down over a heat source.
+This is done outdoors for the bulk of the syrup over an open flame.
+Once it reduces down to a couple quarts, it is taken indoors to reduce down even more.
 It takes 4 gallons of sap, to produces 2 cups.
 After that, it becomes America’s favorite breakfast condiment.

 At the MN Landscape Arboretum

 The Minnesota Landscape Arboretum holds an annual tapping event each year.
 They start off by offering pancake breakfast with all of the syrup they produced from the previous year.
 After enjoying a nice breakfast they encourage you to find out how it’s made.
-Starting off at the lower section, the smell of fresh cooking syrup fills the air.
+By following their noses, it will bring guests down to the sugar shack, where the maple syrup is cooking.
 They have it reducing over an open flame.
 Inside the building, they have the commercial operation of syrup production as well as an introduction to how it made.

 How to Make Your Own

-If you have a few trees’s at home you want to tap, not much is needed….
+If you have a few trees at home you want to tap, not much is needed….
 A spile, a drill, and a collection bucket.
 Amazon sells starter kits to get you started.

 Where to Buy Pure Minnesota Maple Syrup

 You can your own fresh MN Pure Syrup all over.
-Right at the Landscape Arboretum, a Farmers Markets or by checking out Minnesota Grown for a farmer near you.
+At the Landscape Arboretum, a Farmers Markets or by checking out Minnesota Grown for a farmer near you.
 Also, check out many of the different grocery or natural food stores.

 Pin it for later